Is it a Sin to Masturbate According to the Bible?

 2. Submit to God.

 Your only hope in overcoming your urges and desires is to have God's help.
-Surrender your thoughts and desires to the Lord and place them
+Surrender your thoughts and desires to the Lord and place them under His authority.

 3. Resist the devil.